mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 39 - `src/tools/ChannelTool/ChannelTool.js`

+**In plain English:** the tool that lets an agent join a topic channel, so that channel messages from Step 20 actually have someone to reach.

 **Closing a real gap:** Step 20 gave you `joinChannel`, but nothing exposes it, so agents can post to channels they can never join.
 This is the smallest step here and it makes topic groups actually reachable.